Helping farmers by investing in the supply chain

 Meanwhile, the supply chain companies have more to do than pick up and redistribute the food.
 They have to aggregate the consumer demand across retailers, supermarkets, restaurants, and exports.
 They have to process the food, even if that is just sorting out the unusable produce.
 And most of all, they have to operate the logistics, which get challenging when working with thousands of farmers and thousands of customers.

-For 18 of the 27 companies in Africa Eats, this is what they do.
+For of the bizi in Africa Eats, this is what they do.
 Collectively, they bought fruits, vegetables, grains, and animals from over 30,000 smallholder farmers in 2020.
 Collectively they sold that food to at least 10,000 customers.

-Give us a few years and we’ll be buying from over 100,000 African farmers and selling to 50,000 customers across the continent and overseas.
-By the end of the decade, we’ll reach over 1 million farmers, moving hundreds of millions of dollars worth of demand into the hands of those farmers.
+The bizi buy from 100’s of thousands of African farmers and sell to over 100,000 customers across the continent and overseas.
+By the end of the 2020s this will grow past 1 million farmers, moving hundreds of millions of dollars worth of demand into the hands of those farmers.

 That is how we solve poverty in Africa.
 Africa Eats!